ontodev/howl/README.md

 ## Status

-The 0.1 series supports:
+The 0.2 series supports:

-- draft HOWL syntax
+- draft HOWL syntax (some changes from 0.1)
 - basic OWL class expressions from [Protégé](http://protege.stanford.edu):
   `not`, `and`, `or`, `some`, `only`
 - converting HOWL to N-Triples, N-Quads, or JSON